 When the air is blocked, snoring occurs.
-Some medications (apaurin, lexaurin, loram, halcion) relax us and cause deeper sleep which can also be a good reason for snoring.
+Some medications (apaurin, lexaurin, loram, halcion) relax us and cause deeper sleep which can also be a good reason for it.

 The mucus is even denser especially in larger servings, so dinner should be avoided as the main daily meal.

-Find a Cause of Your Snoring
+Find a cause of your snoring

-It happens due to narrowing of the airways, either because of the situation in which you sleep or because of the irregularities of soft tissue in your throat.
+It happens due to the narrowing of the airways, either because of the situation in which you sleep or because of the irregularities of soft tissue in your throat.

-Increased tonsils and adenoid can also be a cause for snoring.
+Increased tonsils and adenoids can also be a cause for snoring.
 It is common especially in children who have difficulties to breathe and consequently snore due to a sore throat.

 Therefore, find the cause as soon as possible, and take the first step towards removing the annoying noise that you accidentally cause.